RoboticsKnowledgebase/mrsd-software-bootcamp/ros/ros-action-server.md

 # ROS Action Server

-<p style="color: red; font-weight: bold;">This is for ROS 1, not ROS 2.
-We are keeping this for reference to users who want to use ROS 1.</p>
+❗This is for ROS 1, not ROS 2.
+We are keeping this for reference to users who want to use ROS 1❗

 ## What is an Action Server?